 If you shoot RAW images, you can change your White Balance while editing, regardless of your camera settings at the time of shooting.
 But it still makes sense to deliberately set the proper white balance, or at least one that gets your color close, before you take the picture.

 Another reason snow poses a challenge is because any white subject photographed in reasonably bright light is at risk of losing detail with even slight overexposure.
 Worse yet, once a scene has overexposed highlights, there is often little that can be done in photo editing to bring that detail back.
 Luckily, our current line of EOS digital SLRs offers a number of functions to help photographers avoid these unfortunate ‘blown out’ highlights.

 One easy-to-use, and very effective feature is Highlight Tone Priority (HTP).
 This innovative image-control feature takes advantage of the expanded tonal range found in newer EOS cameras to achieve up to one stop more detail in bright highlight areas — without effecting the overall exposure or underexposing the rest of the scene.

 HTP can only be used in the Creative Zone exposure modes (again, P, Tv, Av, M, or A-DEP on your mode dial), and once it’s turned on, the effect will automatically be applied to JPEG images and even HD video files in-camera.
 Two notes for RAW image shooters:

-• Highlight Tone Priority will be applied (if set in-camera) to RAW if they are processed in Canon’s Digital Photo Professional software
+• Highlight Tone Priority will be applied (if set in-camera) to RAW images if they are processed in Canon’s Digital Photo Professional software

 • HTP is usually ignored if other third-party software is used to process EOS RAW image files, even if HTP was set in-camera

 Please note that when HTP is active, the highest and lowest ISO settings of your camera may not be available.
 Some EOS models have Highlight Tone Priority control in the Shooting Menu; on other models, it’s within the Custom Functions menu.